chiehwen/monitor/README.md

 Introduction
 ------------

-This package provides the foundation for remotely monitoring and controlling running node.js applications.
+This package provides the foundation for monitoring and controlling remote node.js applications.

 It introduces the concept of a [Probe](http://reference/to/Probe.html) - a small software component capable of exposing, and controlling state within a